Interpret the given information relating to the work and resources when erecting precast concrete cladding units.

-- 1.1 - Interpret and extract information from method statements and drawings.
+- 1.1 - Interpret and extract relevant information from drawings, specifications, schedules, digital information, method statements, risk assessments and manufacturers' information.

-- 1.2 - Comply with information and/or instructions derived from risk assessments and/or method statement.
+- 1.2 - Comply with information and/or instructions derived from risk assessments and method statements.

 - 1.4 - Describe different types of information, their source and how they are interpreted in relation to:

-- 2.3 - Describe the organisational security procedures for tools, equipment and personal belongings in relation to site, workplace, company and operative.
+- 2.2 - Describe the organisational security procedures for tools, equipment and personal belongings in relation to site, workplace, company, operative and vehicles.

-- 3.1 - Use health and safety control equipment and access equipment safely to carry out the activity in accordance with legislation and organisational requirements when erecting precast concrete cladding units.
+- 3.1 - Use health and safety control equipment safely and comply with the methods of work to carry out the activity in accordance with current legislation and organisational requirements when erecting precast concrete cladding units.

-- 3.2 - Explain why and when health and safety control equipment, identified by the principles of protection, should be used, relating to erecting precast concrete cladding units, and the types, purpose and limitations of each type, the work situation and general work environment, in relation to:
+- 3.3 - Explain why and when health and safety control equipment, identified by the principles of prevention, should be used, relating to erecting precast concrete cladding units, and the types, purpose and limitations of each type, the work situation and general work environment, in relation to:

 – collective protective measures